Follow these steps to prepare to accept paper submissions.

 If you’d like, you can collect review preferences before the submission deadline.
 Select “PC can see all registered papers until submission deadline”, which allows PC members to see abstracts for registered papers that haven’t yet been submitted.

 Assign reviews.
 You can make assignments by paper, by PC member, by uploading an assignments file, or, even easier, automatically.
-PC review assignments can be “primary” or “secondary”; the difference is that primary reviewers are expected to complete their review, but a secondary reviewer can choose to delegate their review to someone else.
+PC review assignments can be “primary” or “secondary”; the difference is that primary reviewers are expected to complete their review, but a secondary reviewer can delegate their review to someone else.
+You can also assign PC “metareviews”.
+Unlike normal reviewers, a metareviewer can view all other reviews before submitting their own.

 Chairs and system administrators can access any information stored in the conference system, including reviewer identities for conflicted papers.
 It is easiest to simply accept such conflicts as a fact of life.
 Chairs who can’t handle conflicts fairly shouldn’t be chairs.
 However, HotCRP does offer other mechanisms for conflicted reviews.